soniaturcotte/soniaturcotte.com/digital-garden/book-roundup-june-aug-2023.md

 The most memorable books from the last few months.
 You can read the [previous round-up](/digital-garden/book-roundup-jan-may-2023) or see the [full list](https://app.thestorygraph.com/books-read/soniaturcotte?year=2023) of what I’ve read this year.

 This time, I’m including some of my academic research.
-I’ve just finished my dissertation on farmed animal sanctuarie.
+I’ve just finished my dissertation on farmed animal sanctuaries.
 When a friend read a draft, they questioned whether the conditions on sanctuaries are indeed better than farms.
 That question had me shook!

 I often forget that farming practices aren’t common knowledge, which is ironic given I actually wrote a section on the invisibility and distance of animal agriculture.